inauhaus/Visual-neuroscience-rig-documentation/README.md

 # Hardware overview
 a)	Pco Panda.
 This camera comes with a USB 3.1 card.

 b)	Light source.
-We use the Excite 110LED, which communicates with MATLAB SDK code in [widefield-imaging](https://github.com/inauhaus/visual-stimulus-controller), via a MATLAB SDK.
+We use the Excite 110LED, which communicates with MATLAB SDK code in [widefield-imaging](https://github.com/inauhaus/widefield-imaging).
 But any light sournce can be manually operated without any modifications to the code.

 c)	Optical filters for reflectance (e.g. intrinsic hemodynamic) or fluorescence (e.g. GCaMP) imaging.*

 d)	TTL output synchronized to visual stimuli, which triggers frame grabs at the camera.
 We use the 1208FS from Measurement Computing.
 It is has a USB connection to 'computer B' and is controlled by Psychtoolbox.

 e)	'Computer A' for GUI control and image acquisition.
 We use a Windows PC.
 This machine should have at least 32 GB of RAM and have Matlab 2021.
-See other specs from Pco.
+See other specs from Pco. [visual-stimulus-controller](https://github.com/inauhaus/visual-stimulus-controller) [widefield-imaging](https://github.com/inauhaus/widefield-imaging) should be uploaded here.

 f)  'Computer B' receives remote commands to generate visual stimuli.
 We are using Mac OS Catalina.
-See Psychtoolbox for MATLAB and OS compatibility.
+See Psychtoolbox for MATLAB and OS compatibility. [visual-stimulus-generator](https://github.com/inauhaus/visual-stimulus-generator) should be uploaded here.

 g)  Two-photon microscope (optional).
 We use a Neurolabware scope and acquisition software by Scanbox.
 The data analysis GUI assumes their data struture.

 h)  'Computer C' is required if two-photon imaging is used.
+[2-photon-analysis](https://github.com/inauhaus/2-photon-analysis) should be uploaded here.

 *This document does not discuss the optics or illumination setup.
 It focuses on setting up the software for visual stimuli, image acquisition, and analysis.